Borrdom/diffusionpy/README.md

 Provides a one-dimensional Stefan-Maxwell diffusion model with a PC-SAFT implementation

 # Installation
+if you have git just open a console and type
 ```console
 git clone https://github.com/Borrdom/diffusionpy
 cd diffusionpy
 pip install .
 ```
+alternatively you can download the zip archive and unzip it.
+Then open your console, cd in the unziped directory and run the pip install

 # Minimal working example

 If no errors occoured during installation, the following lines will model the diffusion kinetics of three substances from a starting mass fraction of wi0 to the mass fraction wi8